 Branksome Recreation Ground

-Work started 18th September 2018 and includes footpath improvements, new boundary fencing, additional seating and play area improvements – please see the plan below for details
+Work started 18th September 2018 and includes footpath improvements, new boundary fencing, additional seating and play area improvements – project progress (in pictures) below

 The play area will be closed during this project, and will not re-open until the works are complete